NEW FEATURE:

 veneer --- the last pic is a little too red

-veneer with very accurate color and chosen to show some grain variety
+veneer with very accurate slightly reddish color (but too shiny) and chosen to show some grain variety

 veneer from yet another lot